e-gov/GOVSSO/TechnicalSpecification.md

 permalink: TechnicalSpecification
 ---

+This documentation is in DRAFT state and can be changed during the development of GOVSSO.
+Changes in API may take place until finalization of this document.
+{: .adv}

 # Technical specification
 {: .no_toc}
 v0.01, 26.10.2021

 - TOC
 {:toc}

 ## 1 Overview

 This document describes the technical characteristics of the State Single Sign-On (GOVSSO) service protocol and includes advice for implementing client application interfaces.

 GOVSSO protocol was designed following the best practices of OpenID Connect protocol and is heavily influenced of the current TARA service protocol [[TARA](https://e-gov.github.io/TARA-Doku/TechnicalSpecification)].
-As a result, a large part of this document is identical to TARA service technical specification.

-GOVSSO service will provide the same authentication means and similar flow as provided by TARA service.
-The actual authentication of users is still done in TARA service.
-GOVSSO will add an authentication session management functionality on top of the existing service.
-For the client application perspective GOVSSO will be a separate OIDC provider next to the existing TARA service.
+GOVSSO will provide, in addition to user authentication (which is provided by TARA), user session management functionality.

 The terminology in this document follows primarily terminology used in OpenID Connect protocol ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)]).
 In non OpenID Connect specific cases [[TARA](https://e-gov.github.io/TARA-Doku/TechnicalSpecification)] terminology is followed.